-1-e Individual and Teamwork Leadership (Individual assessment) [CO4] 10 No active involvement in the project.
+1-e Teamwork Leadership (Individual 10 No active involvement in the project.
 Quality of the work is uncertain.
 The student does not show any interest in the project activities.
 The student shows some interest and participates in some of the activities.
 Not a good team player.
 Often listens to, shares with and sometimes supports the efforts of others.
 Provide productive suggestions for the betterment of the project.
-Usually listens to and tries to keep people working well together as a team The student shows good interest in project, and takes up tasks and attempts to complete them.
-Successful completion of the assigned part of the project maintaining time frame and shows quality in the work.
-Shows excellent responsibility and leadership qualities.
+Usually listens to and tries to keep people working well together as a team The student shows good interest in project, and takes up tasks and attempts to complete them. responsibility and leadership qualities.
 Making discussions with peers and supports each other.
-Active involvement and provide productive suggestions in interactions with the supervisor.
-(0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-f Preliminary Analysis/ Modeling / Simulation/ Experiment / Design/ Feasibility Study (Individual & group assessment).
-[CO3] 10 The team has not done any preliminary work with respect to the project area.
+(0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-f Preliminary Analysis/ Modeling / Simulation/ Experiment / f Design/ Feasibility 10 Study (Individual & group assessment).
+[CO3] The team has not done any preliminary work with respect to the project area.
 Lacks of proper knowledge in the topic.
 They need to improve a lot.
 Less ability for self-learning.
 The team has started doing some preliminary work with respect to the project.
 Finds difficult to answer complex questions related to the project work.
 Limited knowledge about the modern tool used in the project.
 The team has done good amount of preliminary investigation They can improve further.
 Can handle complex questions with relative ease.
 Adequate knowledge of the modern tool used in the project.
 Student is thoroughly familiar with the topic and can respond confidently and spontaneously to complex questions.
 Adequate knowledge of the modern tool used in the project.
 The team has completed the required preliminary work and Excellent progress in the project.
 (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks)